adbc-0/drive_analyzer/README.md

 ## Goal: Analyze device drive (Create treemap or other visualization of data found on drive)

 Performance optimizations:
-- Recursive approach could lead to stack overflow for deeply nested files
+- Recursive approach could lead to stack overflow for deeply nested files therefore stack is used
 - Select how much you want limit scanning (lazy evaluation for greyed out sections)
-- Don't keep full graph in memory
-- Skip scanning system dirs
+- Skip scanning system dirs?
 - Show progress to the user

 FEATURES:
-- Get path
+- Copy path
 - Open in finder
 - Delete files
-- Compress files
+- Compress files?
-- Evaluate missing files